The information on this page was last updated on Monday 3rd August

 Currently there is no obligation on you to pay the additional 20% top-up unless that is an express agreement with the employee.

-You will not have to contribute until the end of July.
+There were no contributions up until 31st July.
 From then onwards, employer contributions are as follows:

 - 1st August onwards – employers must pay national insurance and pension payments